ibstokke/EnergyNow23/readme.md

 ![Screenshot](FigurePlots/ElProd.png)

 The prices of electricity S<sub>el</sub> vary on hourly basis.
-For each hour the income from the electricity production can be calculated by $ C_{el}(P) = S_{el} * P $
+For each hour the income from the electricity production can be calculated by $C_{el}(P) = S_{el} * P$

 ![Screenshot](FigurePlots/ElIncome.png)

 ## Selection Algorithm:
 The most profitable mode of operation is running the plant at times when the income is maximal while minimalizing the reservoir usage.
-In case of Electricity prodcution mode of operation this calculation is straightforward, as income curves are linear.
-The time periods with the highest electricity prices $S_{el}$ are most profitable.
+In case of Electricity production mode of operation the income curves are linear, making this calculation is straightforward: The time periods with the highest electricity prices $S_{el}$ are the most profitable.
 The algorithm first sorts the dataset from highest $S_{el}$ to lowest, than chooses $C_{el}(P_{max})$ until reservoir is used up:

 ```python
     #order the result table containing the electricity prices